ThePyProgrammer/book-site/content/Feynman Diagrams.md

 Before we move on, we would like to remark that **the x and y axes for Feynman diagrams are not fixed**.
 Conventions differ and it is dangerous to assume the labels of the axes!
 What do you think will happen if you accidentally invert the axes?

-### Twists and Rotations
+## Applying Transformations

-One of the fascinating things about Feynman diagrams is that if you construct a Feynman diagram for a particular particle interaction, you can duplicate, rotate, flip and combine it to predict other particle interactions!
+One of the fascinating things about Feynman diagrams is that if you construct a Feynman diagram for a particular particle interaction, you can duplicate, rotate, twist, flip and combine it to predict other particle interactions!
+Here, we shall look at a few examples.

+### Rotating the entire diagram

 Let's consider a simple diagram consisting of 2 vertices:

 ![electrons repelling each other, with 2 photons](/images/electron-positron-annihilation.png)